Andy Milonakis: Career

 On January 26, 2003, the day of Super Bowl XXXVII, Milonakis decided not to attend a friend's Super Bowl party and instead recorded a video titled "The Super Bowl Is Gay".
 He posted the video to the website AngryNakedPat.com, and within two weeks it went viral.
 A writer for ABC's new late-night show, Jimmy Kimmel Live!, spotted it and got Milonakis on the program.
-At the time, Milonakis was working as a tech support staffer at a Manhattan accounting firm.
+At the time, Milonakis was working in tech support at a Manhattan accounting firm.

+Over the next few years, Milonakis would continue to make guest appearances on Kimmel's show.
+The talk show host eventually sent a DVD of Milonakis's clips to MTV2 executive producer Tony DiSanto, proposing what would eventually become The Andy Milonakis Show.
+MTV greenlit the pilot in 2005: an "absurdist, surrealist nightmare that used random people as actors," combining sketches and man-on-the-street segments with celebrity guest appearances.
+It would run for three seasons.

 Milonakis first started rapping on YouTube; his first song was called "The Andy Milonakis Rap".
 He was in Three Loco, a group that also included rap artists Dirt Nasty and Riff Raff, but on September 26, 2014, he announced that the group had broken up.

-From 2014 to 2015, Milonakis hosted and starred in a cooking show called "Fat Prince" on Munchies, a YouTube channel that is part of the Vice network.
+From 2014 to 2015, Milonakis hosted and starred in a cooking show called Fat Prince on Munchies, a YouTube channel that is part of the Vice network.
 In each episode, he and a changing cast of chefs combined cheap ingredients with expensive ingredients to make a unique meal.

+Milonakis is known for his Twitch livestreams.
 Throughout 2017 and 2018, Milonakis was heavily involved with livestreamer Paul Denino, better known as Ice Poseidon, appearing in his livestreams and associating with his CX Network.

 In 2022, Milonakis partnered with Voiceverse, a blockchain-based startup that marketed itself as offering AI voice cloning technology in the form of non-fungible tokens.

 Personal life

-After having lived in Los Angeles, California for much of his career, in September 2021 Milonakis moved to Astoria, Queens, New York City.
+After having lived in Los Angeles, California for much of his career, in September 2021, Milonakis moved to Astoria, Queens, New York City.
 In January 2025, Milonakis moved to Austin, Texas.